wpexpertsio/new-user-approve/readme.txt

 * [wp mail from](http://wordpress.org/extend/plugins/wp-mailfrom/)
 * [Mail From](http://wordpress.org/extend/plugins/mail-from/)

-= Why is the password reset when approving a user? =

-The password is generated again because, by default, the user will not be aware of their password.
-By generating a new password, the email that notifies the user can also give them the new password just like the email does when receiving your password on a regular WordPress install.
-At approval time, it is impossible to retrieve the user's password.

-There is a filter available (new_user_approve_bypass_password_reset) to turn off this feature.

 = What happens to the user's status after the plugin is deactivated? =

 If you deactivate the plugin, their status doesn't matter.
 The status that the